tramngo/java-functions-lab/README.md

 - Define a function `reverseString` that computes the reversal of a string.
 For example, reverseString("jag testar") should return the string "ratset gaj".

-- Write a function `awesomeFactorial` that takes a number and returns it's factorial.
+- Write a function `awesomeFactorial` that takes a number and returns it's factorial (The number multiplied by all numbers less than the number).

 **Bonus**